mandemmike/AI-PASS/README.md

 The right number of epochs depends on the inherent perplexity (or complexity) of your dataset.
 A good rule of thumb is to start with a value that is 3 times the number of columns in your data.
 If you find that the model is still improving after all epochs complete, try again with a higher value.

-Performing L2 regularization encourages the weight values towards zero (but not exactly zero) Performing L1 regularization encourages the weight values to be zero Intuitively speaking smaller weights reduce the impact of the hidden neurons.
-In that case, those hidden neurons become neglectable and the overall complexity of the neural network gets reduced.

-Smaller weight parameters make some neurons neglectable → neural network becomes less complex → less overfitting During dropout, some neurons get deactivated with a random probability P → Neural network becomes less complex → less overfitting.

 For a diagnostic test to be meaningful, the AUC must be greater than 0.5.
 Generally, an AUC ≥ 0.8 is considered acceptable.
 An AUC ROC (Area Under the Curve Receiver Operating Characteristics) plot can be used to visualize a model’s performance between sensitivity and specificity.
 Sensitivity refers to the ability to correctly identify